micmejia/bible-dump/NKJV/Philippians/Phil 1.md

 ###### 1
-Paul and Timothy, bondservants of Jesus Christ, To all the saints in Christ Jesus who are in Philippi, with the [^a]bishops and deacons:
+Paul and Timothy, bondservants of Jesus Christ, To all the saints in Christ Jesus who are in Philippi, with the bishops and deacons:

 ###### 2
 Grace to you and peace from God our Father and the Lord Jesus Christ. ## Thankfulness and Prayer